Blog

 Interestingly, some probiotics can also impact the brain – another reason why the phrase "you are what you eat" applies.

-What are Psychobiotics?
+What are psychobiotics?

 Psychobiotics have recently emerged as a subject of great interest among mental health enthusiasts and researchers alike.
-A psychobiotic is “a live organism that, when ingested in adequate amounts, produces a mental health benefit.”
+A psychobiotic is defined as “a live organism that, when ingested in adequate amounts, produces a mental health benefit.”
 While the mechanisms by which such bacteria exert their psychobiotic potential are not completely understood, they may act via one or more of the following:

 This burgeoning area of research has led to discoveries about the so-called gut-brain axis - the ways in which gut and brain influence one another via the vagus nerve, neurotransmitters and other means.
 For instance, some psychobiotics appear to modulate the nervous system of animals by balancing levels of the neurotransmitters dopamine and serotonin in the brain.

-Is PS128 Safe?
+Is PS128 safe?

-Is Lactobacillus plantarum the Same as PS128?
+Is Lactobacillus plantarum the same as PS128?

 Because of this vast variety within genera, species, and strains, knowing the strain of probiotic you're taking (and the CFUs provided by the product) is essential.
 It affects not only the benefits you can expect, but perhaps also your tolerance and potential side effects.
 Thus, when it comes to probiotics, it's not just about taking any product with “L. plantarum” on the label, but choosing the specific strain that meets your needs.